-8 See, for example, Merton (1987), Lucas and McDonald (1990), and Easley and O'Hara (2004) for information asymmetry and cost of capital.
+9 See, for example, Merton (1987), Lucas and McDonald (1990), and Easley and O'Hara (2004) for information asymmetry and cost of capital.

-Having sufficient cash holdings is even more critical when outside funds are scarce, for example, during economic recession.
-When a manager observes a private signal regarding a firm's prospects, she might want to hoard more cash to preserve the company's growth opportunities and to insure against unexpected losses from operations due to the economic downturn (Campello, Graham, and Harvey, 2010; Hugonnier, Malamud, and Morellec, 2011).
 Analysts' information will enhance the integrity of a manager's decision and reduce the information gap between that manager and the shareholders.
 Hence a manager will be able to hold a sufficient amount of cash in expectation of such an unfavorable event as an economic downturn.
-Otherwise, if, due to the information gap and its associated agency concern, the costs, that is, the value discount or the costs of possible corporate control contests from shareholders (Fayele, 2004), exceed the benefits of holding cash, the manager might have to abstain from positive net present value (NPV) investments and engage in inefficient termination, which may not be in the shareholders' best interests.
-The information intermediary function of analysts can reduce information asymmetry and thus increase the benefits of holding cash (i.e., precautionary motives such as risk hedging, capturing growth/investment opportunities, or minimizing transaction costs).
-As predicted by trade-off theory, firms will increase their cash holdings when the benefits of doing so outweigh the costs of holding cash.
+Otherwise, if the costs of information asymmetries and associated agency concerns, reflected in a trading discount or possible shareholder control contests, exceed the benefits of holding cash, the manager might have to abstain from positive NPV investments or engage in inefficient project termination (Fayele (2004)).
+The information intermediary function of analysts can reduce information asymmetry and thus increase the benefits of holding cash (i.e., precautionary motives such as risk hedging, capturing growth/investment opportunities, or minimizing transaction costs).10 As predicted by trade-off theory, firms will increase their cash holdings when the benefits of doing so outweigh the costs of holding cash.
 I refer to this correlation as the "information effect hypothesis".

 Related studies on analyst coverage and information environment include Lang, Lins, and Miller (2003) who find cross-listed firms have better information environment in terms of more analyst coverage and higher forecast accuracy, which enhance firm value.
 Mehran and Peristiani (2010) use analyst coverage as one of the proxies for financial visibility.
-They find the lack of analyst coverage reduces visibility and lessens investor interests.
+They find the lack of analyst coverage reduces visibility and lowers investor interests.
 Thus the costs might outweigh the benefits of staying public, leading firms to go private.
 With regard to cash holdings and idiosyncratic risk, Lai, Sodjahin, and Soumaré (2010) find firms' cash holdings increase with non-business idiosyncratic risk, and this relation increases with analyst coverage.
 Grüninger and Hirschvogl (2007) use data from more than 45 countries also support the view that information asymmetry might decrease the marginal value of cash.